-We recruited individuals listed as their healthcare organization's point of contact for the HAN's Anchor Mission Leads Group; these individuals are responsible for advancing their organization's goal to adopt and implement an anchor mission.
+Fourth-year Medical Student.
+Western Michigan University Homer Stryker M.D.
+School of Medicine, Kalamazoo, USA individuals are responsible for advancing their organization's goal to adopt and implement an anchor mission.
 Administration at the HAN aided recruitment by distributing a link to the online survey and study risks and benefits via email.
 Participation was confidential, with no monetary incentive.
 The data collection period lasted three weeks in total in June 2021.
-The goal of the current study is to report our qualitative analysis of answers to seven open-ended questions (Supplemental population health efforts; and questions about the challenges faced as part of the anchor mission journey.
+The goal of the current study is to report our qualitative analysis of answers to seven open-ended questions Supplementary Material about the following topics: the role of a hospital in addressing economic and racial inequities in community conditions; ways that anchor mission strategy does or does not align with other population health efforts; and questions about the challenges faced as part of the anchor mission journey.
+See the complete questions as supplemental material.